flameberry/FlameberryEngine/README.md

 1. Clone the repository using: <br> `git clone --recursive https://github.com/flameberry/FlameberryEngine`
 2. Run the `Scripts/Setup.py` script to setup all the dependencies and generate project files.
 3. Open the project file using an IDE and build it and run it.
+4. After running the Engine for the first time, if you want to add new files or configurations, just add them and run `Win-GenProjects.bat` or `Unix-GenProjects.sh` for generating Visual Studio or Xcode projects respectively.
+Optionally you can run `Win-AutoGenAndBuild.bat` or `Unix-AutoGenAndBuild.sh` if you don't use those IDEs.

 ## Third party libs:
 1. GLFW